[Astronaut Ron Evans takes over as CapCom and makes the wakeup call to Mike.]RealAudio Clip ( 7 min 56 sec )

 123:21:00 Evans: Roger.
 We copy.

 [This is the breaker seventh from the left in second row of Buzz's circuit breaker panel (CB(16)), that he broke with his PLSS and reported at 112:56:28.
-Buzz undoubtedly closed the breaker while performing the configuration changes indicated on Sur-47, reporting after the mission that he used a felt-tipped pen to do so.]123:21:05 Aldrin: And it looks like, in detent 6, I can pick up Venus right at the fringe, but I can't get anything else.
+Buzz undoubtedly closed the breaker while performing the configuration changes indicated on Sur-47, reporting after the mission that he used a felt-tipped pen to do so.
+See, also, a high-quality image of the Apollo 12 Controls and Displays.]123:21:05 Aldrin: And it looks like, in detent 6, I can pick up Venus right at the fringe, but I can't get anything else.

 123:21:15 Evans: Roger.
 (Long Pause)